CoinFuMasterShifu/Janushash/README.md

 ```
 </details>

-There is a limit on the mining ratio boost:
+There is a limit on the hashrate ratio boost:

 $$
 \begin{align*}